Abrogation Of Article 370: History Behind And Beyond

-Article 370, which has partially been abrogated, privileged Jammu and Kashmir with special treatment till August 5, 2019.
-On that day, the Central Government moved a resolution in the Parliament to end the special treatment of Jammu and Kashmir.
-The motion was passed, with a separate act bifurcating the state into two different Union Territories – Jammu and Kashmir, and Ladakh.
+Article 370, which privileged Jammu and Kashmir, has partially been abrogated after the Central Government moved a resolution in the Parliament on August 5, 2019, to end the special treatment given to Jammu and Kashmir.
+The motion was passed, with a separate act bifurcating the state into two different Union Territories – Jammu and Kashmir and Ladakh.

 Article 370 was placed under Part XXI of the Constitution -‘Temporary, Transitional and Special Provisions’ — which permitted Jammu and Kashmir to draft its own Constitution.
 It restricted Parliament’s legislative powers for extending a central law on subjects included in the Instrument of Accession (IoA) over Jammu and Kashmir.